flaviusm/TT_PyDownload/README.md

 Purpose
 ======
-This TT purpose is to guide you through all the necessary steps that are required before you can start writing your own Kinect games with Python.
+This TT purpose is to guide you through all the necessary steps that are required before you can start writing your own Python downloading script.